inspire-group/PatchGuard/README.md

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).

 ## Notes
-- 02/11/2020 - Merged a few scripts; fixed a few minor bugs
+- 02/11/2020 - Merged a few scripts; fixed a few minor bugs.
 - 10/17/2020 - Updated old checkpoints.
 Please download the new checkpoints from Google Drive [link](https://drive.google.com/drive/folders/1u5RsCuZNf7ddWW0utI4OrgWGmJCUDCuT?usp=sharing) for better model performance.
 Note that checkpoints for 1000-class ImageNet are also available now.
 Also a few minor updates to the source code.
 - 08/01/2020 - A major update to `defense_utils.py`.
 Please check the latest version of paper on [arXiv](https://arxiv.org/abs/2005.10884) and use the new provable analysis in `defense_utils.py`.